 Composer, ECU member since 2020Born on 10.04.1960

 Paul Beaudoin was born in Miami, Florida (USA), and received a scholarship to attend the University of Miami.
-Beaudoin later moved to Boston where he attended the New England Conservatory of Music and Brandeis University where he received his PhD.
+Paul later moved to Boston, where he attended the New England Conservatory of Music and Brandeis University, where he received his PhD.
 His music has been performed internationally and released on several recordings.
 He has taught music and art at several institutions and has an interdisciplinary approach to creative work.
 After a decade of scholarly work in Estonia and a Fulbright Scholarship in 2015, he relocated to Tallinn, Estonia, in 2018.

-Over the years, Beaudoin has worked with many of the luminary composers of the 20 th century – John Cage, Milton Babbitt, Morton Feldman, Michael Finnissy, and Martin Boykan.
+Over the years, Paul has worked with many of the luminary composers of the 20th century – John Cage, Milton Babbitt, Morton Feldman, Michael Finnissy, and Martin Boykan.
 He was an active conductor of New Music in the Boston area and a member of the Boston section of the League ISCM.
-He has written for many ensembles and soloists, and his music is available on various labels.

 He has taught at Northeastern University, New England Conservatory of Music, Brandeis University, Rhode Island College, The Boston Conservatory, Fitchburg State University, Tallinn University and the Eesti Kunstiakadeemia.

 His subjects are Music Composition and Theory, Beethoven, History of Jazz, Performance Art, History of Contemporary Art, Music and Art Appreciation, Skills in Classroom Teaching and Preparing Public Presentations.
 Beaudoin is an innovator in online education, having worked in this area since 2005.
-His teaching strategies have been publicly recognised and are frequently consulted as best practices.
+His teaching strategies have been publicly recognised and cited as best practices.

-While his professional life has focused on music, Beaudoin is also an internationally established visual artist, writer, educator, and public speaker.
+While most of his professional life has focused on music, Paul is also an internationally established visual artist, writer, educator, and public speaker.

-Since leaving academia, Paul works fluidly with aspects of minimalism, serialism, drone/ambient sound, and sonic installations, a broader expansion of his expressive palette.
-His music is as likely to be heard in an art gallery as a concert hall.
-As an interdisciplinary artist, Beaudoin often turns to video, painting, or the written word as ways to continue his musical thought yet remaining rooted by his musical foundation.
+Since leaving academia, Paul has worked fluidly with aspects of minimalism, serialism, drone/ambient sound, and sonic installations, a broader expansion of his expressive palette.
+His music is likely to be heard in an art gallery as a concert hall.
+As an interdisciplinary artist, Beaudoin often turns to video, painting, or the written word as ways to continue his musical thought.